France’s Working Holiday Visa for Australians

 - Long stay visa application form

-- A valid passport with at least two blank pages and that will be valid for at least 3 months after the end of your intended stay in France
+- A valid passport with at least two blank pages and that will be valid for at least 3 months after the end of your intended stay in France (you need to scan all passport pages which are not blank)

 - Two recent passport-sized photographs (ICAO standard)